 1) Livestock on Council owned farms will be housed and managed in a way that provides for the highest possible standards of animal welfare.
-As a minimum, about it the RSPCA’s standards for farm animals will be applied.
+As a minimum, the RSPCA’s standards for farm animals will be applied.
 These standards will be regularly reviewed, updated and monitored to ensure that the welfare of the animals is as good as possible.

 2) The Council’s Animal Welfare Officers enforce the laws which relate to livestock matters.
 The Welfare of Animals at Markets Order 1990 is the central piece of legislation and controls matters such as how animals are moved, the conditions in which they are penned/caged, whether animals are fit and old enough to be in a market.
 In addition, Animal Welfare Officers will ensure that Defra Codes of Practice, relating to the welfare of animals at livestock markets are adhered to.